 It was also exciting to be a part of the whole Lapham building because you know Tom’s wife Lynne [sp?] was working on another project in the building at the time.
 But the whole building was filled with a variety of non-profit programs.
-So it was just fun to be a part of, you know—people were disappointed that school closed but it remained opened as a vibrant piece of the community.
+So it was just fun to be a part of, you know—people were disappointed that school closed but it remained opened as a vibrant, you know, piece of the community.
 And different programs, serving the community and it was just fun to be a part of that energy and enthusiasm.
 So.

 Interviewer: Did children come to it from outside of the neighborhood at all?
 Did it build such a reputation that it attracted—

 Narrator 3: There were a lot of kids, well there were a lot from the Tenney Lapham neighborhood but there were, I remember several children who lived closer to East High School and then there were children who lived in the Marquette neighborhood, so I can’t say we had any west side kids at that point but, but certainly you know, and kids further north.
 Um, Sherman Avenue, Maple Bluff.

 So it – it really expanded and so for the first three years I believe we had room 112 and then we were able to expand into room 110 which ad joined it.
 There was a small little office, storage unit, in between.
 And we were able to expand to that room.